 U.S. Customs and Border Protection will deny admission to those who would appear to be using the VW program as a means to create residency in the U.S. by leaving and returning frequently, the so-called “revolving door” problem.
 If a traveler has spent more than 180 days cumulatively in the U.S. in the last 365, he/she is extremely likely to be denied entry on VW program at the next attempt.
-It is worth remembering that one refusal of entry to the U.S. on VW program results in a lifetime ban on ever using the program again.
+It is worth remembering that one refusal of entry to the U.S. on VW (delete ‘program’) results in a lifetime ban on ever using the program again.
 In these circumstances, application must be made to a U.S. embassy abroad for a B-1/2 visitor’s visa.
-Visa waiver travellers must apply for electronic system travel authorization (ESTA) online in advance of travel – see https://esta.cbp.dhs.gov/.
+Visa waiver travelers must apply for electronic system travel authorization (ESTA) online in advance of travel – see https://esta.cbp.dhs.gov/

 Visitors to the U.S. for business or pleasure are not permitted to work.
 Visitors for business may engage in certain business activities but not gainful employment – see the section on B-1 visas below for what’s permissible for visa waiver visitors for business.
-See our Booklet for more details here.
+See our e-Guide for more details here.

 TEMPORARY OR PERMANENT RESIDENCY

 People who wish to travel to the United States for reasons of employment are divided into two main categories, immigrant and non-immigrant, or permanent and temporary.
 Those applying for immigrant visas, commonly referred to as ‘green cards’, wish to remain in the U.S. permanently.
 The correct term for ‘green card’ is lawful permanent residency.
 There are many different routes to an employment based ‘green card’, none simple or speedy.
 Expert representation is essential.
 Those persons not wishing to remain permanently in the United States may, where eligible, obtain non-immigrant or temporary visas, upon expiration of which they must leave the U.S. unless they have become lawful permanent residents in the meantime.
-See our Booklet for more details here.
+See our e-Guide for more details here.